Germanisation: Legacy

-In today's Germany, the Danes, Frisians, and Slavic Sorbs are classified as traditional ethnic minorities and are guaranteed cultural autonomy by both the federal and state governments.
-There is a treaty between Denmark and Germany from 1955 regulating the status of the German minority in Denmark and vice versa.
-The north German state of Schleswig-Holstein has passed a law aimed at preserving the Frisian language.
-The cultural autonomy of the Sorbs is enshrined in the constitutions of both Saxony and Brandenburg.
-Nevertheless, almost all Sorbs are bilingual and the Lower Sorbian language is regarded as endangered, as the number of native speakers is dwindling, even though there are programmes funded by the state to sustain the language.
+In contrast, today's Federal Republic of Germany, has classified the Danes, Frisians, and Slavic Sorbs as traditional ethnic and linguistic minorities which are guaranteed cultural autonomy by both the federal and state governments.
+There is a treaty between Denmark and Germany from 1955 regulating the linguistic rights of the German-speaking minority in Denmark and vice versa.
+The north German state of Schleswig-Holstein has also passed a law aimed at preserving the Frisian language.

-In the Austrian federal state of Burgenland, Hungarian and Croatian have regional protection by law.
-In Carinthia, Slovenian-speaking Austrians are also protected by law.